FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 and enhance result repeatability and comparability.

-The primary reason for extending [RFC2544] is to address the challenges and requirements presented by the evaluation and testing the data planes of software-based networking systems.
+The primary reason for extending [RFC2544] is to address the challenges of evaluating and testing the data planes of software-based networking systems.

 To give users more freedom, MLRsearch provides additional configuration options such as allowing multiple short trials per load instead of one large trial,